aszczepanski/2048/README.md

 The program uses expectimax with an n-tuple network for state evaluation function, which has been learned from scratch using a new variant of temporal difference learning.
 The learning method is described in:

-> Wojciech Jaśkowski, Mastering 2048 with Delayed Temporal Coherence Learning, Multi-State Weight Promotion, Redundant Encoding and Carousel Shaping, 2016 (http://arxiv.org/abs/1604.05085)
+> Wojciech Jaśkowski, Mastering 2048 with Delayed Temporal Coherence Learning, Multi-State Weight Promotion, Redundant Encoding and Carousel Shaping, IEEE Transactions on Computational Intelligence and AI in Games (accepted) (http://arxiv.org/abs/1604.05085)

 which extends our previous work:

 > Marcin Szubert and Wojciech Jaśkowski, Temporal Difference Learning of N-Tuple Networks for the Game 2048, Proceedings of IEEE Conference on Computational Intelligence and Games, pp. 1-8, August 2014, Dortmund, Germany, ([preprint](http://www.cs.put.poznan.pl/mszubert/pub/szubert2014cig.pdf))

-**The code used for training this agent is available in a [seperate repo](https://github.com/wjaskowski/mastering-2048)**

 ## Authors ##
 * [Wojciech Jaśkowski](http://www.cs.put.poznan.pl/wjaskowski) (the learning algorithm)